 'They can often contain chemicals that produce allergic reactions in some people.
 If you have young children or sensitive skin and want to try something a bit more natural, try adding vinegar to your wash – it’s non-toxic and perfume-free, and it will leave your clothes feeling as soft and fluffy as ever.'

 So if your family does suffer from dermatological (skin) conditions like eczema or psoriasis, seek medical advice first, but we'd suggest looking for the best eco-friendly washing powders and liquids for a fresh laundry load without the use of toxic chemicals or additives.

 Need to know how to use a washing machine without making any mistakes?
 We've got some pointers for you.

-Reading the care labels on garments will give you a clear indication on what cycle to use for them and make sure mishaps are avoided.
+Reading the care labels or washing symbols on garments will give you a clear indication on what cycle to use for them and make sure mishaps are avoided.

 There could be a tissue stuffed in one, maybe an electronic car key (which will get damaged) or loose coins which could all not only wreak havoc in your machine but could damage your clothes too.

 Another one of our laundry hacks is to prep items by doing up zippers, fastening hooks, unrolling cuffs, tying drawstrings, turning pockets inside out.